Jayasurya28/ML_Image_Classification/README.md

 ✅ Uses a **pre-trained deep learning model** (VGG16)
 ✅ Provides **confidence scores** for each prediction
 ✅ Implements a **threshold-based prediction** (≥70%)
-✅ Handles **tie-breaking** by choosing the next highest probability
 ✅ **Deployable as a web application** using Flask

 ---